enderphan94/ad-Seeking/README.md

 # Usage

 - Following the instruction given by the tool
-- Run quickCheck.ps1 to compare the ouput with amout of data
+- Run quickCheck.ps1 to compare the ouput with its amount of data